hongchengyao/fine-mapping_document/docs/caviarbf_c++.md

     - If `-i` is used, i.e., use identity matrix for the correlation matrix, then there is no need to use `-r` to specify the input file for correlation matrix
     - If `-i` is not used, `-r` is **required**
 - `-t` (**required**) prior type for variant effect size
-    - 0: specify sigmaa
+    - 0: specify sigmaa, sigmaa relates to the variance of effect size
     - 1: specify the proportion of variance explained (pve)
     - For -t option, 0 (setting sigmaa) is fully tested.
 1 is in an experimental stage.
 When using sigmaa, 0.1 seems to be a generally good value for -a for GWAS.
 Other values can be tried include 0.2, 0.4 as recommended by BIMBAM or use the robust multiple value version 0.1,0.2,0.4.
 For eQTL analysis, a multiple value option 0.1,0.2,0.4,0.8,1.6 is reasonable.
 - `-a` (**required**) the prior values associated with the prior type
-    - Option `-a` now can support multple values, for example, -a 0.1,0.2,0.4 to allow multple values to be used and the fnal Bayes factor is an average among diferent values.
-This will be more robust when we are uncertain about the efect size.
+    - Option `-a` now can support multiple values, for example, -a 0.1,0.2,0.4 to allow multiple values to be used and the final Bayes factor is an average among different values.
+This will be more robust when we are uncertain about the effect size.
 - `-n` (**required**) the total number of samples in the data
 - `-c` (**required**) the maximal number of causal variants in the model
     - When running on many SNPs, be careful not to set the `-c` option too large because it may take too much time and also space to store the output.
 You can start with 1 or 2 and increase it by 1 in each trial.
 If two settings show similar results, then there is no need to increase it further.